PhilipVigus/Learning-Notes/interview-questions.md

    - A closure is created for each instance of a specific function
    - Closures can cause problems with garbage collection, so it's important to discard function references when they're no longer being used
    - Example uses - 'private' variables

+7. What language constructions do you use for iterating over object properties and array items?

+   - Standard for loop
+   - forEach, map, select, filter, reduce - easy to access the current index
+   - for...in - iterates over ALL properties, including non-numeric
+   - for...of - most robust approach, only iterates over numeric properties, hard to access the current index, doesn't skip empty elements

+8. Can you describe the main difference between the Array.forEach() loop and Array.map() methods and why you would pick one versus the other?

+   - forEach - calls the specified function on each of the elements in the array in turn.
+Returns undefined, so is not chainable
+   - map - calls the specified function on each element, converting the element to whatever the function returns.
+Returns a new array with the changed elements.
+Chainable

+9. What's a typical use case for anonymous functions?

+   - Passed as callbacks into methods that iterate over arrays and objects

+10. What's the difference between host objects and native objects?

+    - native objects are defined by the ECMAScript specification, e.g. String, Array
+    - host objects are defined by the hosting environment, e.g. Window, Element